sweattep/modern_quotes/README.md

 > if you type for three hours straight, you'll be done

+>teaching mathematics and English grammar was the most satisfying job I have ever held.

 >the more you have what you want, the less you're gonna do what you want

 >Things always missin', maybe it could be (Uh) My friends, but they ain't friends if they robbin' me Stoppin' me, from makin' a profit, see